 Tree Canopy Fund Grant Application Process

-- June 24 – Deadline for online applications.
+- December 20 (midnight) – Deadline for online applications.

-- Mid-September: Applicants will be notified of final decision.
+- Mid-February: Applicants will be notified of final decision.

-- October through January: Trees will be planted by a planting contractor.
+- March & April: Trees will be planted by a planting contractor.
 The contractor will contact applicants with an estimated planting date one week before planting.

 Who coordinates the program?